1. APPLICATION OF THESE TERMS AND CONDITIONS

 Any claim by the Purchaser arising out of the Contract must be made in writing and may be delivered by post, hand delivery, or email as soon as practicable after discovery by the Purchaser of the problem and in any event no later than 7 days after delivery of the Goods.
 The Purchaser must supply a sample, if requested, and information to the extent the Supplier can identify the product and the date of manufacture.
 The Supplier has the right at any time within 30 days after receipt of the claim to inspect the relevant Goods.
 If the Purchaser disposes of any of the Goods within the 30 day period, except with the written consent of the Supplier, all claims in respect of the Goods disposed of are deemed to have been waived by the Purchaser.

 Unless otherwise instructed by the Purchaser in writing or included in a written quotation or price list by the Supplier, insurance cover for the Goods in transit will not be arranged by the Supplier.
 Instructions for insurance cover will only be accepted in writing at the time the Goods are ordered.
 The Supplier is not obliged to give the Purchaser a notice referred to in Section 35 (3), Sale of Goods Act 1923 (NSW) (or any equivalent legislation).

 If the Purchaser requests delivery by means other than normally used by the Supplier, then the Purchaser must pay all additional costs associated with the means chosen.
-If, within four weeks after the Goods are available for dispatch, the Supplier is unable or finds it impractical to transport the Goods by the means chosen, the Supplier may transport the Goods by any means it considers suitable.
+If, within 7 days after the Goods are available for dispatch, the Supplier is unable or finds it impractical to transport the Goods by the means chosen, the Supplier may transport the Goods by any means it considers suitable.

 21. OTHER DELIVERY PROVISIONS